-Chip Packaging
+\Chip Packaging

-- DIP (dual in-line package): The package may be through-hole mounted to a PCB or inserted in a socket - SMD (surface mount device): the components are mounted or placed directly onto the surface of PCBs eCAD
+- DIP (dual in-line package): The package may be through-hole mounted to a PCB or inserted in a socket. - SMD (surface mount device): the components are mounted or placed directly onto the surface of PCBs and are generally smaller.